Islandora/documentation/docs/user-documentation/CLAWfor1x.md

 Binary files, such as JPGs, PNGs, MP3s, and PDFs, are handled via `pcdm:Files` which are contained by a parent `pcdm:Object`, similar to how an Islandora 7.x-1.x cmodel may hold a PDF or JPG as a datastream.
 Unlike Islandora 7.x-1.x, these binary files can actually have their own technical metadata attached them.
 This is because `pcdm:Collections`, `pcdm:Objects` and even `pcdm:Files` are all `RDF Sources` containing only RDF data, with `pcdm:Files` having links to the URL of the `Non-RDF Source` (binary file) they represent as part of their RDF data in addition to whatever other metadata you may want about the file.
 Using this system, a `pcdm:Object` can contain as many `pcdm:Files` as necessary, and each `pcdm:File` can have separate metadata about itself and its relationship to other `pcdm:Files` attached to the parent `pcdm:Object`, serving the same purpose RELS-INT datastreams served in Islandora 7.x-1.x.

+Note that you *can* use a `pcdm:File` to represent a file of metadata, such as MODS, DC, or PBCore, in case you would like to preserve a copy of an object's legacy metadata when migrating into Fedora 4.
+These metadata files will be treated like any other binary file in Islandora CLAW, and will not be indexed or editable through the GUI.

 #### PIDs
 Every object in a Fedora 3 repository had a Persistent Identifier following the pattern `namespace:pid`.
 Fedora 4 resources do not have PIDs.
 Instead, since Fedora 4 is an [LDP server](https://www.w3.org/ns/ldp), their identifiers are fundamentally their URIs.
 The PIDs of objects migrated from a Fedora 3 repository can still be stored in Fedora 4, as additional properties on the new Fedora 4 resource.